Bransblu/kickstarter-analysis/README.md

 - **What can you conclude about the Outcomes based on Goals?**

 There are some clear trends regarding campaign outcomes and the relation to campaign goals.
-First, the greater the goal amount, the lower the successful outcomes were.
-Successful outcomes were 71% at a goal less than $1000 while the successful outcomes were only 19% at $50,000 or greater.
+First, the greater the goal amount, the lower the rate of successful outcomes were.
+Successful outcomes were 76% at a goal less than $1000 while the successful outcomes were only 13% at $50,000 or greater.
 Failed outcomes increased with the greater the goal amount.
-Failed outcomes occured at a 25% rate at less than $1000 while occuring 58% of the time with a goal of $50,000 or greater.
+Failed outcomes occured at a 24% rate at less than $1000 while occuring 88% of the time with a goal of $50,000 or greater.
+There were no canceled outcomes for the play campaigns.

 - **What are some limitations of this dataset?**